TritonDataCenter/pkgsrc.smartos.org/changes/index.markdown

   Protection" feature introduced in El Capitan / 10.11.
 * OSX package defaults have been changed in order to provide fully-featured packages out of the box.
+* 1,155 packages have been added.
+* 4 packages have been renamed, 3 moved.
+* 27 packages removed, 12 with a successor.
+* 2,015 packages updated.

 The main pkgsrc-2015Q2 announcement is [here](https://mail-index.netbsd.org/pkgsrc-users/2015/07/06/msg021778.html).